 This label is located on the laser protective housing inside the product.
 WARNING

-- To reduce the risk of fire or electric shock, do not expose this unit to - Batteries (battery pack or batteries installed) shall not be exposed to excessive heat such as sunshine, fire or the like.
+- To reduce the risk of fire or electric shock, do not expose this unit to rain or moisture.

+- Batteries (battery pack or batteries installed) shall not be exposed to excessive heat such as sunshine, fire or the like.